Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 • *2buildings etc.

-In FY 2023, we set interim target to FY2030 for project finance in the power generation sector, which currently accounts for the largest proportion of emissions within our investment and loan portfolios.
-The actual results for FY2023 are lower than the actual results for FY2022* due to improvements in the power generation efficiency of investment and loan recipients and progress in renewable energy investment and loan.
+In FY 2023, we set an interim target to FY2030 for project finance in the power generation sector, which currently accounts for the largest proportion of emissions within our investment and loan portfolios.
+The actual results for FY2024 are lower than the actual results for FY2023*, due to GHG emissions reduction of investees and borrowers and progress in renewable energy investment and loan.

 Measurement of investment and loan portfolio emissions is still in the development stage, and measurement results may be significantly affected by revisions to estimation methods, etc.